prashantkul/agentic-ai-customer-service/README.md

   - The agent interacts with the user using a set of tools.
   - The agent can use multiple tools in a single interaction.
   - The agent can use the tools to get information and to modify the user's transaction state.
-- **Evaluation:**
-  - The agent can be evaluated using a set of test cases.
-  - The evaluation is based on the agent's ability to use the tools and to respond to the user's requests.

 #### Agent State - Default customer information